codemickeycode/codemickeycode/README.md

 ## Hi there, I'm Mickey! 👋
-I'm a 15+ years experienced Software Developer based in Manila.
+I'm a software engineer turned ecosystem builder, working at the intersection of technology and social impact.

-I've worked with various types of projects and have used multiple programming languages.
-In 2012, I fell in love with Python and its community.
-Since then, several amazing things happened and now I've been using Python as my programming language of choice for work and hobby projects.
+Since 2012, Python has been at the center of my journey—not just as a language, but as a community I’ve chosen to serve.
+That commitment keeps me asking: **what do I need to become to serve this community better?**.
+The answer has taken me from writing code to building systems, from organizing events to shaping sustainable pathways for others.

 <!--
 **codemickeycode/codemickeycode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on simple automation tools for PythonPH and hobby Python projects
+- 🔭 I'm currently a Program Coordinator at Ateneo TRL — working on Digital Public Infrastructure (DPI) for inclusive identity, payments, and data exchange
-- 🌱 I’m currently learning entrepreneurship and data analytics
+- 🌱 I’m learning entrepreneurship and data-driven sustainability to strengthen both community and civic tech ecosystems.
-- 👯 I’m looking to collaborate on Python Community projects
+- 👯 Open to collaborations on open source and Python community initiatives that grow leadership and resilience.
-- 🤔 I’m looking for help with [PythonPH](https://python.ph) events - always looking for guest speakers and sponsors (industry and academic partners)
+- 🤝 At [PythonPH](https://python.ph) — leading sponsorships, financial sustainability, and succession planning through **Kaizend** (training leaders, preventing burnout, sustaining morale)
-- ⚡ Fun fact: I'm an introvert but I love having friends.
-I love meeting people who are passionate about their craft, getting inspired and learning something from them.
+- ⚡ Fun fact: I’m an introvert, but I thrive when surrounded by people who care deeply about their craft and communities.

 ## Tech Community Contributions
 - I co-founded PythonPH in 2013.
 I spend a lot of my free time as a volunteer doing admin work, handling overall operations, coaching and mentoring the next gen leaders, and organizing events for the community.